 Step Command Remarks 1.
 Enter system view. system-view N/A 2.
-Enter user profile view. user-profile profile-name The configuration made in user profile view takes effect when the user profile is activated and the users of the user profile are online.
+Enter user profile user-profile profile-name The configuration made in user profile view takes effect when the user profile is activated and the users of the user profile are online. view.
 For more information about user profiles, see Security Configuration Guide.
-3. Apply the QoS policy. qos apply policy policy-name inbound Use the inbound keyword to apply the QoS policy to the incoming traffic of the device (traffic sent by the online users).
+3. Apply the QoS policy. qos apply policy policy-name { inbound outbound } Use the inbound keyword to apply the QoS policy to the incoming traffic of the device (traffic sent by the online users).
+Use the outbound keyword to apply the QoS policy to the outgoing traffic (traffic received by the online users).
+The outbound keyword is not available on the HP 5500 SI Switch Series.
 4. Return to system view. quit N/A 5.
 Activate the user profile. user-profile profile-name enable By default, a user profile is inactive.